 The town is unincorporated and covers an area of approximately 6.9 square miles.
-If you are seeking a luxury home, estate, or horse property in the San Diego area that is over-the-top, you will likely find it here, and have multiple choices (NOTE - 2017 update - the most expensive home in San Digo County s found here, with multiple parcels, priced at $85,000,000).
+If you are seeking a luxury home, gated estate, or horse property in the San Diego area that is over-the-top, you will likely find it here, and have multiple choices.
+Prices tend to be in the millions

 Rancho Santa Fe real estate offers many large luxury homes and private estates, a host of exclusive gated communities, and a style of sophisticated living found in other expensive communities such as Bel-Air, Beverly Hills, Malibu, Palm Beach, the Hamptons....but a more rural, less pretentious, and more private one.

-A recent Forbes poll named the Rancho Santa Fe real estate market as the second most expensive zip code in the US, and a drive through the area will readily show you why this is so.
-Indeed, RSF is often found on the Forbes list of most expensive zip codes in the country.
+It's not unusual for Forbes polls to name the Rancho Santa Fe real estate market as one of the most expensive zip codes in the US, and a drive through the area will readily show you why this is so.

 Many residents live here less than full-time, having one or more homes elsewhere in the country or the world; it is estimated that 30 - 40% of the homeowners only live here on a part-time basis.

 Rancho Santa Fe homes are among the most expensive in Southern California.

 Housing styles tend to be Tuscan, Spanish or Mediterranean, but you will find a host of contemporary and traditional properties as well as some architectural styles that are difficult to classify.